hongyuhy/BerkeleyProject/README.md

 3. Run docker-compose build to build the image
 4. Run dokcer-compose up to start the application

-Application should be running at 127.0.0.1:8000 in browser
+Application should be running at localhost in browser

 ## Stack
 - Frontend: HTML
 - Backend: Django
-- Cache: Redis
+- Cache: Django_redis